zopefoundation/zope.fanstatic/src/zope/fanstatic/README.txt

 This package provides Zope integration for fanstatic.
 This means it's taking care of two things:

-* provide access to the needed resources in the WSGI environment throughout the request/response cycle.
+* provide access to the needed resources throughout the request/response cycle.

 * provide the base URL for the resources to be rendered.